-A newly married Texas couple with great teeth join the Peace Corps to teach fish farming among the friendly, hard-working people of Burundi, Africa.
+A newly married Texas couple with great teeth leave the comforts of their quiet Texas home to join the Peace Corps and teach inland fish farming in the land-locked East-African country of Burundi living among its friendly, hard-working people.

 Grappling with motorcycles, banana beer, bugs, frogs, charcoal-spewing imbabulas, mud, tons of rain falling down, getting up, political uncertainties, language and cultural barriers, they work with courageous farmers through adventures, triumphs and tragedies…to learn that we are all One in the heart.

 This is not a book about genocide or politics, but about finding triumph through tragedy and the humanity that resides within each of us.